-This allows you to enable or disable the full screen logo display feature.
+This field enables the display of the full screen logo that appears as the PC boots up.
 Configuration options: [Disabled] [Enabled]

 Interrupt Mode [APIC]

 The Advanced Programmable Interrupt Controller (APIC) setting allows you to distribute interrupt routings other than the 16 IRQs.
 The Programmable Interrupt Controller (PIC) setting allows you to use the 16 IRQs only.
 Configuration options: [PIC] [APIC]